 Look to the lower right of Vega to locate the Summer Triangle’s second brightest star.
 That’s Altair, the brightest star in the constellation Aquila the Eagle.
-A ruler held at an arm’s length fills the gap between these two stars.
+A ruler (12 inches, 30 cm) held at arm’s length fills the gap between these two stars.

 It’s difficult to convey the huge size of the Summer Triangle asterism.
 But you’ll see it.
 These three bright stars – Vega, Deneb and Altair – will become summertime favorites.

 Once you master the Summer Triangle, you can always locate the Milky Way on a clear, dark night.
 How about making the most of a dark summer night to explore this band of stars – this starlit boulevard with its celestial delights?
 Use binoculars to reel in the gossamer beauty of it all, the haunting nebulae and bejeweled star clusters along the starlit trail.

 Summer Triangle as nature’s seasonal calendar.
 The Summer Triangle serves as a stellar calendar, marking the seasons.
 When the stars of the Summer Triangle light up the eastern twilight dusk in middle to late June, it’s a sure sign of the change of seasons, of spring giving way to summer.
 However, when the Summer Triangle is seen high in the south to overhead at dusk and early evening, the Summer Triangle’s change of position indicates that summer has ebbed into fall.